Do-It-Yourself Research Data Management Training Kit for Librarians

 - Data Curation Profile for History - Graham Black, PhD Candidate, School of History, Classics & Archaeology, added July 2014

-- MANTRA has software modules in data handling using one of four common data analysis packages.
-You can print off the user guide, download the dataset and work through the exercises at your own pace (some familiarity with each software package is suggested as a pre-requisite).
+- MANTRA has data handling tutorials for four common data analysis packages (R, SPSS, NVivo, ArcGIS).
+You can print off the exercises, download the datasets and work through the tutorials at your own pace (some familiarity with each software package is suggested as a pre-requisite).

 - Data Intelligence 4 Librarians is another online course, developed by data librarians at 3TU.Datacentrum in the Netherlands - available in Dutch and English language.
 Their "Data management" unit is similar to MANTRA, but you could delve into more librarian-specific advanced topics by working through "Technical Skills" and "Acquisition and Advice" on your own.